Bruises and Cuts Treatment Clinic Q&A

-If you have a cut or bruise that you are concerned about, visit Priority Urgent Care today!
+If you have a cut or bruise that you are concerned about, visit Priority Urgent Care & Walk In Clinic today!
 Our doctors, medical staff, and facility are equipped to handle all your medical needs, and there is no need to make an appointment – you can just walk in!
-We serve children, adults and seniors, seven days a week.
-For more information, call us today or book an appointment online.
-We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!
+We serve children, adults, and seniors seven days a week.
+For more information, contact us today or book an appointment online.
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT.

 With the skin being the body’s largest, and most exposed organ, it is not surprising that it is susceptible to common, everyday injuries such as bruises and cuts.
-Some of the most common workplace injuries are slipping and tripping, falling from a height and being hit by falling objects, all of which are likely to result in a bruise and/or a cut.
-When you factor in everyday occurrences such as accidents in the home, at school or on the road, knowing what to do with a bruise or cut is important as you may have to decide between treating it at home or seeking medical attention.
+Some of the most common workplace injuries are slipping and tripping, falling from a height, and being hit by falling objects, all of which are likely to result in a bruise and/or a cut.
+When you factor in everyday occurrences such as accidents at home, at school, or on the road, knowing what to do with a bruise or cut is important as you may have to decide between treating it at home or seeking medical attention.

 The most obvious difference between bruises and cuts is that one pierces the skin and the other one doesn’t.
 A bruise is caused when small blood vessels break under the skin causing discoloration, often as a result of a direct blow, and a cut is when something sharp, such as a knife or glass, pierces the skin.
 Slight bruising around a cut or puncture wound is normal, but if it begins to appear within 30 minutes of an injury it could indicate a large amount of bleeding beneath the skin and damage to deeper tissues and prompt medical treatment should be sought.